yzhouli/CAMARL/README.md

   --fail-on-request-error
 ```

-Results are written to
-`outputs/test_N1000/magrpo_coordinator_results.json`.
-A policy trained for one
-pool size is intentionally evaluated only on that same pool size.
+Results are written to `outputs/test_N1000/magrpo_coordinator_results.json`.
+A policy trained for one pool size is intentionally evaluated only on that same pool size.

-## Notes

-- Do not commit raw or processed data, model weights, checkpoints, or outputs.
-- The dataset download URL above is a placeholder and must be replaced after
-  the external MosaicDiff release is available.
-- MosaicDiff and model weights require their own licenses before redistribution.